magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 bound to a Var in a namespace under test.
 All must evaluate to true for a Var to be considered for testing by clojure.test/test-vars.

+The --junit-output-to option specifies the path to a directory relative to the target directory where a junit xml file for each test namespace will be generated by using the clojure.test.junit facility.
+When present it will make the target to be synced even when there are test errors or failures

 Options:
   -h, --help                      Print this help info.
+  -c, --clojure VERSION           VERSION sets the version of Clojure for testing.
   -n, --namespaces NAMESPACE      Conj NAMESPACE onto the set of namespace symbols to run tests in.
   -e, --exclusions NAMESPACE      Conj NAMESPACE onto the set of namespace symbols to be excluded from test.
   -f, --filters EXPR              Conj EXPR onto the set of expressions to use to filter namespaces.
+  -X, --exclude REGEX             REGEX sets the filter for excluded namespaces.
+  -I, --include REGEX             REGEX sets the filter for included namespaces.
   -r, --requires REQUIRES         Conj REQUIRES onto extra namespaces to pre-load into the pool of test pods for speed.
+  -s, --shutdown FN               Conj FN onto functions to be called prior to pod shutdown -S, --startup FN                Conj FN onto functions to be called at pod startup -j, --junit-output-to JUNITOUT  JUNITOUT sets the directory where a junit formatted report will be generated for each ns.

 ```

 For the `tdd` task, at the moment we are interested only in the `-n,